fvwmorg/fvwmorg.github.io/Wiki/Decor/index.md

 ---
-layout : wiki
+layout: wiki
-title : Decor
+title: Decor
-type : main
+type: main
-weight : 950
+weight: 950
-description : |
+description: |
   Here is a collection of different window Decors examples for Fvwm.
   They range from Vector decors using Fvwm built-ins to MultiPixmap Decors with the .png image files inlucded.